priyawadhwa9/Searching-Sorting-Engine/README.md

 # Searching-Sorting-Engine
-Menu based engine to sort and search arrays using multiple strategies
+Menu based engine to sort and search arrays using multiple algorithms